Public Lending Right: National variations

 PLR programmes vary from country to country.
 Some, like Germany and the Netherlands, have linked PLR to copyright legislation and have made libraries liable to pay authors for every book in their collection.
 Other countries do not connect PLR to copyright.
-For a nation like Canada or Australia the majority of funds would be going to authors outside the country, much of it to the United States, which is unpalatable to those nations.

 In Denmark, the current programme is considered a type of governmental support of the arts, not reimbursement of potential lost sales.
 Types of works supported are books, music, and visual artworks, created and published in Denmark, and available in public and school libraries.

-In the UK, authors Brigid Brophy and Maureen Duffy spearheaded a campaign to achieve Public Lending Right, following on from John Brophy's original notion in the 1950s of 'The Brophy Penny'.
-The UK PLR scheme was established in 1979 with the Public Lending Right Act which was further expanded in 1982.
+In the UK, authors Brigid Brophy and Maureen Duffy spearheaded a campaign to achieve a public lending right, following on from John Brophy's original notion in the 1950s of 'The Brophy Penny'.
+The UK PLR scheme was established with the Public Lending Right Act 1979 which was further expanded in 1982.
 It was incorporated into the British Library in 2013.

 Payments

 How amounts of payment are determined also varies from country to country.
-Some pay based on how many times a book has been taken out of a library, others use a simpler system of payment based simply on whether a library owns a book or not.
+For example, in the UK, pay is based on how many times a book has been taken out of a library, while in Canada, the system of payment is based on whether a library owns a book or not.

 The amount of payments is also variable.
 The amount any one author can receive is never very considerable.
-In Canada for instance the payment, which is based on the following equation: Payment per title = Hit Rate (C$63.97 for 2021–21) x # libraries where title is found x % share x time adjusted, has a maximum of C$4,500 (in 2021) for any one author in a year.
 In the United Kingdom authors are paid on a per-loan basis calculated from a representative sample of libraries.
 The rate in 2019 was 8.52 pence per individual loan.
+In Canada, annual payment is based on the following equation: